IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Operator SDK also allows you to install OLM (operator lifecycle manager) using `operator-sdk olm install` command.
 OLM is a set of cluster resources that manage the lifecycle of an Operator.
 Once installed, you can get the status of the OLM using `operator-sdk olm status`, to make sure all the resources in the cluster are in `installed` status.

+## Conclusion
+In this article, we learned about how operators can extend the base Kubernetes functionality by the use of custom controllers and CRDs.
+In the next article, we will develop and deploy an operator to the OpenShift container platform using the operator-sdk.

 <!-- What are operators? -->
 <!-- What do operators do?
 Explain the advantages promised by using operators -->